smapiot/piral/docs/questions/pilets.md

 ## Why do I need extensions?

-As discussed in the previous answers without extensions the content of a pilet page would be only determined by the pilet.
-In some cases we also want components / content / functionality from other pilets to be displayed there, too.
+As discussed in the previous answers, without extensions, the content of a pilet page would be only determined by the pilet.
+In some cases we also want components/content/functionality from other pilets to be displayed there, too.

-Coming up with some mechanism on, e.g., events, or the shared data, will be both - error prone and difficult to handle.
+Coming up with some mechanism on, e.g., events, or the shared data, will be both error prone and difficult to handle.
 The extension mechanism is simple and can be fully controlled, e.g., what fallback to use when no extension was registered for the given slot.

-All that's needed is a common name and understanding of the data and the rest will be done by Piral with the help of React.
+All that's needed is a common name and an understanding of the data and the rest will be done by Piral with the help of React.

 ---------------------------------------